 The houses – including the hot water – are completely powered by electricity.
 Energy is supplied by a private grid where the electricity is sourced from either a hydro scheme or a combined heat and power plant, or from solar PV panels on the roof.

-The Home Farm development is a Rural Housing Award finalist in the Helping It Happen 2018 awards, run by Scottish Land & Estates.
+The Home Farm development was the winner of the Rural Housing Award in the Helping It Happen 2018 awards, run by Scottish Land & Estates.